Vihaan-Kakati/DevJams-25/README.md

 </div>

-> A powerful web-based tool to effortlessly summarize PDF documents and calculate the semantic similarity between two PDFs using the advanced **NPNET** model.
+> A powerful web-based tool to effortlessly summarize the similarities of 2 PDF documents using the advanced **NPNET** model.

 ## 🚀 Features

--   📝 **Effortless Summarization**: Upload any PDF and get a concise, easy-to-read summary in seconds.
--   ⚖️ **Document Similarity**: Upload two PDFs to receive a similarity score, helping you quickly understand the relationship between them.
+-   ⚖️ **Document Similarity**: Upload any two PDFs to receive a similarity score, helping you quickly understand the relationship between them and summarize them.
 -   🌐 **Simple Web Interface**: A clean, modern, and intuitive user interface.
 No installation needed for end-users.
 -   🧠 **Powered by NPNET**: Leverages a state-of-the-art neural network model for high-quality, context-aware results.